 The main activity in Èze consists of just exploring the quaint lanes and hidden corners of this cute as a picture town.
 Take your time, browse in some of the artsy stores, and enjoy the romantic ambiance.

-2) Visit the Jardin Exotique
+2) Visit the Jardin Exotique Èze

 If I was to make one recommendation for Èze it would be to not miss the Jardin Exotique.
-There is a small fee for visiting this botanical garden focused on cacti and succulents and I have heard people pass on a visit because of that.

-But at Euro 7 the entrance fee really isn’t very high and the garden is a definite highlight!
-Obviously, you would want to visit if you have an interest in plants, but even if not, a visit is worth it.
-The Jardin is located on the highest part of the hill (on the ruins of the former castle) and offers the most spectacular views over the blue sea.
+But even if aren’t a bit fan of plants, a visit of the Jardin Exotique Èze is well worth it.
+The garden is located on the highest part of the hill (on the ruins of the former castle) and offers the most spectacular views over the blue sea.

 3) Check out one of the local perfumeries